MarkGotham/MarkGotham.github.io/jobs.md

 Formal vacancies for academic positions (both permanent faculty and temporary postdoctoral research assistants/associates), are advertised in many places.
 Typically, our minimum is:

-- The Central University webpage for vacancies at Durham ([durham.ac.uk/job-vacancies/](https://www.durham.ac.uk/job-vacancies/));
+- The Central University webpage for [vacancies at KCL](https://www.kcl.ac.uk/jobs/);
 - The UK-wide [jobs.ac.uk/](http://www.jobs.ac.uk/) site
 - Discipline specific sites like the [ISMIR community announcements](https://groups.google.com/a/ismir.net/g/community).